Agendas and Minutes

 In early 1997, the Penfield Trails Committee was created as an advisory committee to the Parks and Recreation Board.
-This committee meets the first Tuesday of every month, except July and August, at Penfield Community Center, 1985 Baird Rd., at 5:00 pm.
+This committee meets the first Wednesday of every month, except July and August, at Penfield Town Hall Auditorium, 3100 Atlantic Avenue, at 5:00 pm.

 Boy Scout Eagle and Girl Scout Gold Merit Community Service Award Candidates

 The Town of Penfield works with our Scout candidates to identify and complete projects throughout Penfield’s parks and trails system to achieve their final and most prestigious merit award.

 Past projects have included the design, construction, and installation of footbridges along trails, the design, layout, and installation of new trails and refurbish of existing trail segments.
 These project efforts often include kiosks containing photos and descriptive information about the trails and their nearby places of interest as well as natural plantings in the area.
 Each project has been a welcome addition to our park system and has enhanced the experience of our many park patrons.